rotbau/rotbau.github.io/_posts/2023-09-22-TKGs-Private-CA.md

         value: vsan-default-storage-policy
       - name: trust
         value:
-          additionalTrustedCAs:
+          additionalTrustedCAs:  #array so you can add many name/value pairs
-          - name: harbor-ca   ### name needs to match the name in the secret data section
+          - name: harbor-ca   # name needs to match the name in the secret data section
+          - name: ca-1
+          - name: ca-2
 ```
 2. Create the cluster
 3. Optional: Verify the cluster has the certificate